 So how does a bootstrapped startup with barely enough money to pay the founders’ wages attract the best people away from the big guys with the big salary packages?

-At our company Buzinga App Development, my cofounder Graham and I found it was simple: build a workplace where they love to be.
+At our company Buzinga App Development, my cofounder Graham and I found it was simple: build a workplace culture that people want to be a part of.

 Before I dive into the steps to creating your dream workplace culture, here are some basic principles to keep in mind when it comes to what it takes for the average person to feel content in their jobs.

-- Certainty – If you knew that the world was going to end tomorrow you wouldn’t be bringing your A-game today.
-Your staff want to feel a comfortable level of certainty that if they do good work, there will always be a place for them.
+- Certainty: If you knew that the world was going to end tomorrow you wouldn’t be bringing your A-game today.
+Your staff wants to feel a comfortable level of certainty that if they do good work, there will always be a place for them.

 The other thing to be aware of is that our happiness is manifested through chemistry.
 We are biological organisms, after all, and chemical processes lead to our feelings of well-being.
 It might sound clinical or forced, but if you really want to build a fantastic workplace you need to “manufacture” happiness.
 That doesn’t mean fabricating emotions, rather, it means knowing what external factors need to be in place to trigger the right ones.
 We also all share certain neurotransmitters that are directly connected to our happiness:

-Oxytocin – attracts us to people with shared values, is released through physical contact, hugging, shaking hands.
+- Oxytocin – attracts us to people with shared values, is released through physical contact, hugging, and shaking hands.